arieees666/arieees666.github.io/README.md

  - Sept 20, 2020: `Solved return to revenge chall from DownUnder ctf, learned to bypass baby seccomp`
  - Sept 21, 2020: `Published writeups for solved downunder ctf challenges.
 Analyzed exploit for revenge chall and echo server`
  - Sept 22, 2020: `Found and triggered vulnerabilities for lab6C.
 Had to peek at a writeup to know that I needed a partial overwrite to solve the chall (I overcomplicated reversing it and trying to think of the solution when in fact it was that simple)`
+ - Sept 23, 2020: `Reversed lab6B, found continuous memory read in hash_pass - can overwrite attempts,results variables.
+Haven't found a way to exploit it yet.
+Read some self improvement articles from azerialabs to have motivation/to learn a better learning process`